Advice From the Department For Education

 8.3 Which children and young people are eligible for a laptop or tablet and why?

-There are 2 groups of children and young people eligible for a laptop or tablet who currently lack access.
+There are two groups of children and young people eligible for a laptop or tablet who currently lack access.
 The first is care leavers and children who receive support from a social worker (including families with pre-school children with a social worker, as well as older children), who need to keep in touch with social care services.
-The second group are disadvantaged students who would not otherwise have access to online learning and are preparing for exams (in Year 10).
+The second group are disadvantaged students who would not otherwise have access to online learning and are preparing for exams (in year 10).

-Any 16 to 19 year olds in education, without a suitable device and/or connectivity to study remotely and whose family can’t afford these costs should approach their college, school or other 16 to 19 providers to request support.
+Any 16 to 19 year olds in education, without a suitable device and/or connectivity to study remotely and whose family can’t afford these costs, should approach their college, school or other 16 to 19 providers to request support.
 Decisions on support will be made by providers.
-Colleges, schools and other 16 to 19 providers will be able to apply to top-up bursary funds, where necessary, to ensure that vulnerable learners receive appropriate support.
+Colleges, schools and other 16 to 19 providers will be able to apply to top-up bursary funds, where necessary, to ensure that vulnerable students receive appropriate support.